6 Important Theories in Social Work

 4. Problem-solving model

 The problem-solving model was created by Helen Harris Perlman, a social worker and author of “Social Casework: A Problem-solving Process.”
-With the problem-solving model, a social worker helps an individual identify a problem, create an action plan to solve it and implement the solution.
+Using the problem-solving model, a social worker helps an individual identify a problem, create an action plan to solve it, and implement the solution.
 Together, the social worker and individual discuss the effectiveness of the problem-solving strategy and adjust it as necessary.
+The problem-solving model enables the social worker and individual to focus on one concrete problem at a time.

 5. Solution-focused therapy